 Is online grocery shopping meeting the challenge?

-Well, the answer to that is that it’s giving it a fair go.
-Yes, these are challenging times for all online retailers, but a few areas of confusion aside, it’s doing what it needs to do.
+Yes, these are challenging times for all online retailers.
+But a few areas of confusion aside, grocery is mostly doing what it needs to.

-With many online pundits pointing to a booming opportunity for e-commerce with people unable or wary of shopping in-store, it’s clear Aldi and IGA are missing the opportunity of online grocery shopping, though.
+With many online experts pointing to a booming opportunity for e-commerce with people unable or wary of shopping in-store, it’s clear Aldi and IGA are missing the opportunity of online grocery shopping.

 If they had a basic online service set up for their customers to shop online, this would win them massive brand kudos right now.
 And more sales.

 We understand the logistics set-up of this is a challenge.
-Especially, when you need to link to inventory, payment and set up a whole new supply chain system.
-But, if you are not in the game, then you are never going to win.
+Especially, when you need to link to inventory, payment and set up a whole new order to delivery system.
+But, if you’re not in the game, then you’re never going to win.
 There are partners out there, they could and should be talking to.

 And despite a few rough edges, you know what?
-They’re doing pretty good job.
+They’re doing a pretty good job.

-For being under the pump, if not more so, than everyone else.
-They have managed to deliver what the customer most needs, safe access to groceries.
-So yes, yes online grocery shopping is meeting the challenge so far.
+They’re clearly under the pump, probably more so than everyone else right now.
+They’ve managed to deliver what the customer most needs, safe access to groceries.
+So yes, online grocery shopping is meeting the challenge so far.
 Good on ya, Coles and Woolies.
 Keep it going.
 We all appreciate the effort you’re making.